boergegrunicke/ioBroker.govee-local/README.md

 ### **WORK IN PROGRESS**

--   update core dependecies and min required node version to 18
+-   update core dependencies and min required node version to 18

 ### 0.2.6 (2024-02-06)

--   fix brightness change also changing white tmperature
+-   fix brightness change also changing white temperature

 ### 0.2.5 (2024-01-13)